 Chinese food is great, but sometimes you just want a juicy hamburger.
-Has this ever happened to you living in China?
-There is only problem though: how do you order a hamburger in Chinese?
+There is only problem though: how do you order a hamburger in Chinese?Has this ever happened to you while you were in China?

 In this post, we give you the complete guide on how to order a hamburger in China.
 Hamburger in Chinese is called 汉堡包, or just 汉堡 for short.
 Talking about hamburgers, McDonald’s might come to mind, right?
 In China there are many McDonald’s, and they are especially popular among children and young people.
 McDonald’s is called 麦当劳 in China.
 If you enter 麦当劳 and want to order something, perhaps the easiest way is to order a 套餐 (combo meal), because that way you don’t need to talk so much. 🙂

 And now you can order!
 Easy, right?
 If you don’t want a combo, but want to 单点 (order single items), what should you do?
 The simplest way is just to point at the menu and say “ 我要这个 (I want this)”.